carlosxc/oro/src/Oro/Bundle/LayoutBundle/Resources/doc/example.md

             - { name: layout.block_type, alias: datetime }
 ```

-`setOptionsConfig` is associative array where key is the name of option, and value is a array with 'default' and 'require' possible keys.
-Also you can provide '~' as a value what mean define option.
+The `setOptionsConfig` is an associative array where the key is the name of the option, and the value is the array with the 'default' and 'require' possible keys.
+You can also provide '~' as a value which means defining the option.

+**IMPORTANT!** Note that options that have `null` value will be undefined in the template.

-Container block type:
+A container block type:
 ```yaml
 services:
     acme_demo.block_type.sidebar: